Rising-Stars-by-Sunshine/CS-ECON206_Yiwei_Liang_Final_Project/README.md

 - spotlight
 - more about the author
 - references

-### Model
 #### Game Environment
 - Players: There are two players, namely Player 1 and Player 2.
 They can be controlled by humans or an AI.
 - Goods: There are two types of goods, namely good1 and good2.
 Each player has the option to pay a certain amount for each good.
-The value of the good depend on the
+The value of the good depends on the
-- Stratagems: There are various stratagems available to players, each with its own effects and outcomes.
+- Stratagems: There are various stratagems available to players, each with its effects and outcomes.
 Players can choose to use stratagems or not.
 - Money: Each player starts with an initial amount of money.
 The money can be used to pay for goods or can be earned during the game.
 - Communication: Players can communicate with each other through the game.
 They can choose to tell the truth or deceive their opponent about the amount they are willing to pay for goods.
 - Winning: The player with the higher amount of money at the end of the game is declared the winner.
 The code keeps track of the number of wins for each player and the frequency of using different stratagems.
 - In general, the game environment is a two-player strategic competition.
 Each player can choose to use different stratagems or make direct moves.
 They compete to accumulate the highest amount of money by paying for goods.
 Players have the option to communicate and can either tell the truth or deceive their opponent about their payment intentions.
 The game is played in rounds, and the winner is determined based on the player with the highest amount of money at the end of the game.
 - Solution Concept: In this game, the players make strategic decisions based on their chosen strategies and the current state of the game (including their own and the opponent's actions and payoffs).
-The goal is to maximize their own payoffs over multiple rounds.
+The goal is to maximize their payoffs over multiple rounds.
 - Evaluations: The efficiency of the game depends on optimal resource allocation and strategy effectiveness.
-Since all built in strategies has a certain number of winning games, which means all the strategies are reasonable.
-At the same time, the payoff of the players depends on the strategies they use, which is from the actual value of the good until negative.
-These shows that the efficiency and the fairness of the game is tested.
+Since all built-in strategies hav a certain number of winning games, which means all the strategies are reasonable.
+At the same time, the payoff of the players depends on the strategies they use, which is from the actual value of the goods until negative.
+This shows that the efficiency and the fairness of the game are tested.
 ### Code
 #### Game Environment
 - The game environment is implemented using the following code.
 It consists of several classes, including the Content, Player1, Player2, and Game classes.